kanthkumar46/ORCA/README.md

 # ORCA
 ORbit Counting Algorithm: for counting graphlet degree vector(automorphism orbits) of 4/5 node graphlets in the host graph.
-This project Java implementation of https://github.com/thocevar/orca
+This project is Java implementation of https://github.com/thocevar/orca